bwinton/TabCenter/docs/metrics.md

   - Tab Center unpins
   - Tab Center contraction events
   - Tab Center expansion events
-  - Tab Center inaction contraction
+  - Tab Center inaction contraction (Version 2)

 This data will be used in three ways: